Nightdavisao/N7EternalMobile/README.md

 4. Install everything you downloaded (I'm talking about the APKs, not the VN)
 5. Extract the game's .love file to `(Internal storage)/Android/data/org.love2d.android/files/games/lovegame` using the file manager you downloaded.
 (You can extract it through the `Open with...` option when you long press the file and click the three dots on the top right corner.
 Rename the file to `n7e.zip` if you can't find the option.)
 6. Download the pre-patched game files [here](https://github.com/Nightdavisao/N7EternalMobile/releases/latest) and extract it to the same folder you extracted the game's .love file.
 Overwrite everything when asked.
-7. Now you're ready to play by opening the engine app.
+7. Now you're ready to play by launching the game's engine app.
 </details>
 <details>
 <summary markdown="span">Android 11 and up way</summary>